 Registration packages may be picked up at the site beginning at 9 am on event day.
 The ride begins at 10 am.
-Enjoy a complimentary treat from Stone Corner Coffee and hear live music from before you leave.
+Enjoy a complimentary beverage & treat from Stone Corner and hear live music from talented performer Erik Turnbull before you leave.

 The main barn will be the headquarters for all the post-ride festivities, including live music by Doug van der Horden and The Napanee Beer Company will be pouring their amazing craft brews.
 Beverages from The County Bounty Artisanal Soda Company will also be available.
-A food truck will also be onsite for the event.
+Mr. Jerry’s Food Truck will also be onsite for the event.

 Matthews Studio creates hand-crafted functional and decorative turned wood bowls, carved burls and serving accessories.
 The father & son team of Gary & Curtis Matthews hand pick logs from various sites throughout Eastern Ontario.
 They use various wood types to create very unique and functional products.